andrewabest/andrewbestdotcom/content/posts/reflecting-on-conventional.md

 What George had discovered is that although lines of code in the supplied types clearly did not conform to the conventions, Conventional wasn't picking it up because the lines of code, once the code was compiled, _didn't actually exist in the supplied types_.

-Two .NET features emit dynamic types at compile time that assist in enabling the features functionality: _async_, and _yield_.
+Two .NET features dynamically emit types at compile time that assist in enabling the features functionality: _async_, and _yield_.
 There is plenty of literature covering what each of those features do - we are more interested in understanding _how they compile_ here.

 For an _async_ method like this: